I. Introduction and Purpose

 Postponement of Activity, Participation and Conferring of Honors and Degrees

-The University reserves the right to delay or postpone the involvement of a student in any University-related activity, or delay or postpone the conferring of any honor or degree while any student disciplinary investigations or procedures, including appellate procedures, are pending.
+The University reserves the right to delay or postpone the involvement of a student in any University-related activity, or delay or postpone the conferring of any honor or degree while any student conduct investigations or procedures, including appellate procedures, are pending.

 Other Possible Sanctions